Holiday in Santa Fe: Development

 This marked Lopez's third project with Lifetime Channel, given the green light following their first two successful outings, Feliz NavivDAD and KFC sponsored short film (branded as a "mini-movie"), A Recipe for Seduction.
 It was one of four pitches made to the network in 2021.

 The film is Emeraude Toubia's first executive producer credit and led to her production company, The Emerald Co., to be signed with United Talent Agency.

 Filming

 The movie was filmed entirely in Santa Fe, New Mexico in spring 2021.

 Toubia coincidentally shot Holiday in Santa Fe and Amazon Prime Video's holiday series, With Love back to back.
-Both Christmas-themed projects were released December 2021 with Toubia declared as "The New Queen of Christmas" by Variety Magazine.
+Both Christmas-themed projects were released December 2021 with Toubia declared as "The New Queen of Christmas" by Variety.